Kiwi International Air Lines: History

-Iverson, for his part blamed his own employees shareholders for the failure of the airline.
+Iverson, for his part blamed his own employees and shareholders for the failure of the airline.
 "One of the stupidest things I ever did was call everybody owners," Iverson told The New York Times in an interview.
-According to Inc., Iverson alleged Kiwi's employee shareholders (who owned controlling interest in the air line) were "insubordinate and meddling", "decision making was belabored", "financial discipline impossible", and "(his) efforts were subverted".
+According to Inc., Iverson alleged Kiwi's employee shareholders (who owned a controlling interest in the airline) were "insubordinate and meddling", "decision making was belabored", "financial discipline impossible", and "(his) efforts were subverted".
 Former KIWI Chairman John Anderson told Inc., "We didn't have a leader in Bob Iverson."

 Inc. reporter Anne Murphy wrote that Iverson could easily be criticized for poor business judgment.
 Iverson selected many of Kiwi's top management from cronies of his who were fellow pilot investors who had no practical management experience.
 Iverson himself had previously been an Eastern Air Lines pilot.
 Inc. reported at the time: "The CEO (Iverson) himself had never managed so much as a baggage carousel".
 As a result of his lack of business experience, Iverson expanded his management team to an unwieldy 11 vice-presidents.
-They were hand picked by Iverson from his fellow pilot investors.
+They were hand-picked by Iverson his fellow pilot investors.
 All reported directly to him.
 Iverson candidly admitted later, when interviewed for the Inc. article "Taking the Fall", "(I) ran the company like a little pilots' union or a flying club, not like a business."
 Bruce Greenwald in Competition Demystified concluded that Iverson's "quest for growth at all costs led it (Kiwi) to abandon a strategy that seemed to be working...".

 After being fired by Kiwi, Iverson subsequently started another air carrier which focused on charter flying operations, rather than scheduled service like Kiwi had.
 According to the DOT/Bureau of Transportation Statistics, Air Carrier Financials: Schedule P-1.1's filed by Sky Trek, this new venture promptly lost nearly $8 million in less than 2 years.
 At this point, Iverson was forced out of Sky Trek which filed for bankruptcy shortly thereafter.

 After his removal from Kiwi, the Kiwi Board of Directors was reconstituted and attempted to hire more professional (non-pilot) management.
 Jerry Murphy (formerly of MGM Grand Air and Pan Am) was eventually hired as the President and CEO of Kiwi in June 1995.
 Murphy served in that capacity until November 1998.
 At the time Murphy was brought on board, former Kiwi Chairman John Anderson explained: "He (Iverson) never showed himself capable of running this airline profitably.".
-According to the Inc. reporter Anne Murphy, another insider total her, "He (Iverson) had a tendency to throw gasoline on fires," The new CEO Jerry Murphy lamented to the press that Iverson created "make-work" positions that overstaffed the airline which raised its costs per seat mile which made profitability impossible.
+According to the Inc. reporter Anne Murphy, another insider told her, "He (Iverson) had a tendency to throw gasoline on fires," The new CEO Jerry Murphy lamented to the press that Iverson created "make-work" positions that overstaffed the airline which raised its costs per seat mile which made profitability impossible.